 Su was the inaugural CEO of the Regional Australia Institute and has held senior positions with the Business Council of Australia, the National Farmers’ Federation and the Australian Taxation Office.
 Su is also a beef cattle farmer at Yass, NSW.

 Dr Beth Woods OAM FTSE

-Beth is the recently retired Director-General of the Queensland Department of Agriculture and Fisheries where she led development initiatives to deliver an innovative, productive and sustainable agriculture, fisheries and forestry sector.
+In 2021, Beth retired as Director-General of the Queensland Department of Agriculture and Fisheries where she led development initiatives to deliver an innovative, productive and sustainable agriculture, fisheries and forestry sector.